grafana/mimir/docs/sources/operators-guide/getting-started-helm-charts/_index.md

    helm -n mimir-test install mimir grafana/mimir-distributed -f custom.yaml
    ```

-   > **Note:**: the output of the command contains the write and read URLs necessary for the following steps.
+   > **Note:** The output of the command contains the write and read URLs necessary for the following steps.

 1. Check the statuses of the Mimir pods: